Khalid Sulayman Jaydh Al Hubayshi

-Khalid Sulaymanjaydh Al Hubayshi is a citizen of Saudi Arabia who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
+Khalid Sulaymanjaydh Al Hubayshi (born 1975) is a citizen of Saudi Arabia who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

-Al Hubayshi, who acknowledged some jihadists' activity, spent three years in Guantanamo, a further years in Saudi Arabia's al-Ha'ir Prison, prior to graduating from the Saudi jihadist rehabilitation program.
+Al Hubayshi, who acknowledged some jihadist activity, spent three years in Guantanamo, and further time in Saudi Arabia's al-Ha'ir Prison, prior to graduating from the Saudi jihadist rehabilitation program.

-Several western journalists have interviewed him, and accepted that he appears to have successfully reintegrated into the mainstream of Saudi society.
+Several western journalists have interviewed him, and accepted that he appeared to have successfully reintegrated into the mainstream of Saudi society.

 Background

 His Guantanamo Internment Serial Number was 155.

 Joint Task Force Guantanamo counter-terrorism analysts estimate he was born in 1975, in Jeddah, Saudi Arabia.

 He was repatriated from Guantanamo, on July 19, 2006.

 He was repatriated with two other Saudis.

 Human Rights Watch reported that he was first held, without charge, in Riyadh's al-Ha'ir prison.

 He later went through the Saudi jihadist rehabilitation program, and, according to a profile in the Christian Science Monitor, his rehabilitation was a success.

-He admits that graphic propaganda videos that depicted Bosnian Muslim civilian casualties that he saw when he was a student were what triggered his commitment to militant jihadism.
+He admits that graphic propaganda videos that depicted Bosnian Muslim civilian casualties that he saw when he was a student had triggered his commitment to militant jihadism.
 He admits he traveled to Chechnya, to fight, and later traveled to Afghanistan.

 The Christian Science Monitor reported that "on his jihadi travels, he found himself trapped in a life he didn't deeply believe in.
 He felt he couldn't escape because of his past violations of Saudi law."

 In an interview with the Washington Post, he expressed bitterness towards Osama bin Laden, who he felt had betrayed those who had been loyal to him, when he escaped to Pakistan.

 He condemned al Qaeda's attacks on civilians.